 Cynthia Leppert, a principal with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., is a seasoned business litigator and advisor.
-Over her 34 years of practice, she has earned a reputation as an astute strategist.
+Over her more than 35 years of practice, she has earned a reputation as an astute strategist.
 Her clients – businesses and individuals, including fellow lawyers – come to her knowing that she will devote her full energies to their matters.
 She believes that open communication between lawyer and client is paramount.
 And her familiarity and comfort with the courts, as well as issues that confront clients who are in the public eye, add a perspective that can be invaluable when navigating sensitive matters.

 Cynthia is also a leader in the community of women lawyers.
 She is a past President of the Women's Bar Association of Maryland (WBA) and recently completed 17 consecutive years on the WBA’s Executive Board.
 She is Treasurer of the Women’s Bar Foundation of Maryland, and chairs its Finding Justice project.
 Cynthia previously served as a gubernatorially-appointed Commissioner on the Maryland Commission for Women.